csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 are constructed from the underlying physical problem just as for sensorless problems, but the transition model is a bit more complicated.
 We can think of transitions from one belief state to the next for a particular action as occurring in three stages, as shown in Figure 4.15:

-• The **prediction** stage is the same as for sensorless problems: given the action a in belief state b, the predicted belief state is b̂= PREDICT(b, a).11
+- The **prediction** stage is the same as for sensorless problems: given the action a in belief state b, the predicted belief state is b̂= PREDICT(b, a).11

-• The **observation prediction** stage determines the set of percepts o that could be ob- served in the predicted belief state:
+- The **observation prediction** stage determines the set of percepts o that could be observed in the predicted belief state:

 POSSIBLE-PERCEPTS(b̂) = {o : o= PERCEPT(s) and s ∈ b̂} .

-• The **update** stage determines, for each possible percept, the belief state that would result from the percept.
+- The **update** stage determines, for each possible percept, the belief state that would result from the percept.
 The new belief state bo is just the set of states in b̂ that could have produced the percept:

 bo = UPDATE(b̂, o) = {s : o= PERCEPT(s) and s ∈ b̂} .

 Notice that each updated belief state bo can be no larger than the predicted belief state b̂; observations can only help reduce uncertainty compared to the sensorless case.
-More- over, for deterministic sensing, the belief states for the different possible percepts will be disjoint, forming a _partition_ of the original predicted belief state.
+Moreover, for deterministic sensing, the belief states for the different possible percepts will be disjoint, forming a _partition_ of the original predicted belief state.

 11 Here, and throughout the book, the “hat” in b̂ means an estimated or predicted value for b.